-We grew up with french pastries and Desserts at home.
+We grew up with french pastries and Desserts at home all the time.

-So when I studied Hotel management in college, I learned THE Austrian/ Middle European food, which pleased my mum a lots.
+I had studied Hotel management in college and learned THE Austrian/ Middle European food.

 I would bring home pastries in abundance and show her some of the stuff we had learned.